 After you have been registered in courses:

 Open Entry/Open Exit (OEE) Online classes allow students flexibility on their start date.
-Students will be assigned a start date depending on their registration date and will be given a set number of weeks to complete the class.
-Students can complete the courses before their specific end dates.
+Students will be assigned a start date depending on their registration date and will be given a set number of weeks to complete each class.
+Students can complete the courses before the specified end date.
+OEE students are responsible for understanding their course start and end dates at the time of registration.
 Full payment of tuition and fees is required at the time of registration.

 NorQuest College uses standard add, drop, and withdrawal deadlines for all credit programs and courses.
 While students may initiate a withdrawal from a program or course(s) any time prior to course/program completion, academic and/or financial penalties may be applied.
 The Office of the Registrar maintains all changes to registration and assigns appropriate academic and financial penalties.

-Consult the Academic Schedule for important and exact dates for changes to registration and the Withdrawal Chart of Academic and Financial Penalties and Refund Schedule.
+Consult the Academic Schedule for important dates for changes to registration and the Withdrawal Chart of Academic and Financial Penalties and Refund Schedule.

 NOTE: It is the student's responsibility to notify the Office of the Registrar in writing about any changes to his or her registration and to be aware that both academic and financial penalties may apply.